What is the problem? Transport is not efficient and safe enough and consumes too much energy

 What has the Commission done so far?

-- Adopted a Working Programme on the implementation of the ITS Directive (February 2011)
+- Adopted a Working Programme on the on the implementation of the ITS Directive (February 2011)

 - Established the ITS Advisory Group (May 2011)